-Columbia Basin Trust provides $900,000 this year through its new Energy Retrofit Program
+Columbia Basin Trust provides nearly $900,000 this year through its new Energy Retrofit Program

 (Columbia Basin) –Twenty-five buildings in the region, with over 500 affordable housing units, will be more energy efficient following the first intake of Columbia Basin Trust’s new Energy Retrofit Program.